 Nakajima spent two more years with Lotus team, this time driving alongside another legendary Brazilian – Nelson Piquet.
 In 1988 Satoru scored only one point after finishing 6th at the season-opening in Brazil.
 That year was really miserable for the Japanese racer who retired from the six races and even failed to qualify for two races.

 When Lotus and Honda parted ways in 1989 but Nakajima stayed with the team.
 Unfortunately, he again had a poor season but impressed by finishing 4th in the season-closing race in Australia and scored the only points in his last outing with Lotus.

 In 1990 Nakajima became a member of Tyrrell team, alongside Jean Alesi, but the results of the Japanese driver were poor and most of the races he ended with retirement.
 However, Satoru earned 3 points after finishing 6th in the US, Italy, and Japan.

 Satoru Nakajima, Tyrrell, 1991

 In the second year with the team, the results were even worse.
 The start of 1991 campaign was promising after Nakajima finished 5th in the US Grand Prix at Phoenix street circuit.
 That was the last race in which Japanese pilot was able to score and at the end of the year, he retired from the series.

 After retiring from racing, Nakajima remained in motorsport as the team owner – Nakajima Racing.
 His team won three Drivers’ titles in Formula Nippon in the late 1990s and early 2000s and always is among the best in the series.

-Nakajima’s sons Kazuki and Daisuke are also racing drivers and both are competing in Formula Nippon.
-Kazuki also was a member of Williams F1 team in 2008 and 2009.
+Nakajima’s sons Kazuki and Daisuke are also racing drivers and both developed respectable careers.